EmanDev/DarkDuino/README.md

 To customize this theme to your liking, edit the `theme.txt` file and change the colors.
 Check the comments and understand the syntax to edit it.

+## Reason

+We all know of the newer Arduino IDE version (2.x).
+However, based on my experience, this update has been slow and fails to connect properly to arduino boards.
+Until it matches the functionality of the legacy version, as it works quite well for me, I will continue using it.
+Furthermore, typical dark themes online for arduino often have basic syntax highlighting, prompting me to customize and enhance the color scheme to my liking.
+Thus, **DarkDuino** was born.

 ## License

 MIT License.
 Check the License file for more.